Birmingham Town Hall, Birmingham

 Originally built as a fine music hall in 1833, this Victorian building is one of the oldest structures in Birmingham.
-This Grade 1 listed building was designed by the architect Joseph Hansom and it has played host to many over the years.
-It has been home to musical performances, public gatherings, political speeches, and has been used by the general public for a variety of things.
-Since its opening in 1834 the hall has been modified and expanded over the years and now sits ominously over the Birmingham City skyline.
+This Grade 1 listed building was designed by the architect Joseph Hansom, and it has played host to many over the years.
+It has been home to musical performances, public gatherings, political speeches and has been used by the general public for various things.
+Since its opening in 1834, the hall has been modified and expanded over the years and now sits ominously over the Birmingham City skyline.

 Ghosts at Birmingham Town Hall